File Explorer in a browser

 Google Maps

 The integration with Google Maps allow organization to combine the power of SharePoint Online with the capability of Google Maps.
-The tool can automatically populate a location column when the uploaded documents (e.g. photo) contain GPS coordinates.
-Use the Google Maps integration to show one or more items on a map.
-The marker preview shows a thumbnail preview and key properties.
+The tool can automatically populate a location column when the uploaded documents (e.g., photo) contain GPS coordinates.
+The Google Maps integration allows showing of one or more items on a map.
+The marker preview shows a thumbnail preview and key properties plus allows viewing of the file.

 Items in the same location can be previewed using the previous or next links or by using the keyboard’s left and right arrows.
 The thumbnail preview provides a link to view the full item with all metadata.